k27dong/mywebsite/docs/fetch-github-data-graphql.md

 title: Fetching Github Stats using GraphQL in React
 abbrlink: 25747
 date: 2019-12-19 13:06:45
-tags:
-- Github
-- GraphQL
-categories:
-- React
 ---

 While I was making my personal website [dongkefan.me](https://www.dongkefan.me/), I wanted to added a section that would display my pinned projects on Github.
 At first I thought about hardcode all the content in an array and simply render it out, but in that way, I would have to update my code once I made any new project.
 I wanted to make sure whenever I added/removed my personal profile, my website get updated automatically.
 Due to this requirement, the data I render had to be actively fetched from Github, rather than locally stored in the repository.

 To reach this goal, I had two options: REST and GraphQL.
 Both API achieves the same target: I send a request to the Github server asking information, and I would be returned with what I need.
 After some research work, I decided to use the latter option.
 Not because one is superior to the other - in the end, I’m only using it for retrieving a tiny amount of data once per load, any efficiency difference is negligible - but because it is simpler to use and easier to set up.
 In this blog I would share my experiences and code that accomplish my needs.

 The first thing I need is a [personal access token](https://github.com/settings/tokens).
 It is linked to each account that grants the user the access to the server.
 You can create one from `Settings - Developer settings - Personal access tokens - Generate new token`.
 For safety purpose, make sure this token only contains the access for reading repos but not writing.

 <img src="/images/github_graphql/setting_up_github_token.png"  title="Creating Github Personal Access Token" />